uga961/Sexual-Harrasment-Classification/README.md

 This model is developed **strictly for academic research**.
 We recognize the sensitivity of the topic and commit to ensuring responsible use of this technology.

-## 📚 Contributors

-This project was developed as part of an interdisciplinary capstone by students from:
-- Department of Electronics and Communication Engineering
-at **Sathyabama Institute of Science and Technology**, Chennai.

 ## 📌 Disclaimer